kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ### Risks and Mitigations

-* The size of the username field may grow too large.
-This may already be mitigated by restrictions on the username that an authentication plugin can return.
-(TODO: verify this).
+* Adding additional cross-referencing validation checks into the TokenReview API may break some user workflows that involve deleting Node objects and restarting kubelet's to allow them to be recreated.
+As a result, the TokenReview behaviour changes will be gated behind an additional flag in kube-apiserver, which defaults to 'off'.
-* The `username` field **MAY** be considered sensitive by some providers.
-One discussed mitigation would be to only this information *iff* a `system:` prefixed username is used to create the TokenRequest.
-This does not solve for the general case, however does allow for things like kubelet identity to be embedded into projected tokens, which solves for user story 1 above.
+  This may be revisited in future once we have a better understanding of user expectations around Node objects and associated JWTs.

 ## Design Details

 The `pkg/serviceaccount/claims.go` file's `Claims` [function](https://github.com/kubernetes/kubernetes/blob/99190634ab252604a4496882912ac328542d649d/pkg/serviceaccount/claims.go#L61-L97)
-will be modified to accept the requesting `user.Info`.
-This is available in the call-site for this function (`pkg/registry/core/serviceaccount/storage/token.go`).
+will be modified to accept a `core.Node`.
+This will be made available in the call-site for this function (`pkg/registry/core/serviceaccount/storage/token.go`) by passing through a Getter for Node objects, similar to how secret objects are fetched.

 The associated `Validator` used to validate and parse service account tokens will also be extended to extract this new information from tokens if it is available.